12 Amazing WD-40 Uses

 Move over baking soda, because there's a new deep clean hack.
 Some of the most popular uses of WD-40 include cleaning power tools, fixing squeaky hinges, lubricating sticky drawers or wheels, and rust prevention.
 But enthusiastic consumers have reported to the company well over 2,000 ways in which the product can be used.
 Here are a dozen of the more creative ones.

-3. Cleaning your car.
-Hate returning home from a summer trip and seeing your car's bumper, grill and windshield covered with dead insects?
+3. Cleaning your car: Hate returning home from a summer trip and seeing your car's bumper, grill and windshield covered with dead insects?
 A few blasts of WD-40 and you can easily wipe them away.
-It can also be used to deep clean vinyl surfaces.
+It can also be used to deep clean vinyl surfaces — but always be sure to test a small, inconspicuous area before going wild.
 In addition, you can use the spray to remove scuff marks, regular grime, tar and paint (if, say, a car sideswipes you).
 Best of all, it won't ruin your vehicle's own paint job in the process.

-10. Keeping insects away.
-Hate spiders?
+10. Keeping insects away: Hate spiders?
 Spray some WD-40 on your windowsills, doorframes or wherever they try to gain entry into your home.
-This will help keep the spiders — and other insects — out.
+This will help keep the spiders — as well as undesirable insects — out.
 Gardeners, a generous coating over your wire tomato plant cages will also keep bugs at bay.

-12. Breaking in a baseball glove.
-Baseball gloves, and rubber gloves in general, are notoriously stiff.
+12. Breaking in a baseball glove: Baseball gloves are notoriously stiff.
 But, applying a thin layer of WD-40 to a dry cloth and apply it to your genuine leather baseball mitt to help soften the leather.
+You can also use this trick for stiff rubber gloves.

 Advertisement